How to Set Up WireGuard on a Raspberry Pi

 wireguard raspberry pi - confirming port is correct

-10. You now need to select the DNS provider you’d like to use.
+10. The DNS provider section allows you to select a DNS server for your WireGuard peers.
 Select Custom if you’d like to use your own DNS server, or any of the public DNS providers if you don’t want to use a local DNS server.

 wireguard raspberry pi - selecting a dns provider in pivpn